Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Introduction

-Note that when the weight set is a singleton, the rule becomes relative utilitarianism.
-On the other hand, when the weight set equals the set of all weights over individuals, it corresponds to the maximin rule (cf. \citet{rawls1971}) with the 0--1 normalization.
-We refer to this rule as the relative maximin aggregation rule.
-By considering weight sets lying between the two extremes, the relative fair aggregation rules can capture various attitudes toward efficiency and equity.
+The weight set parameterizes the extent to which the social planner is inequality-averse with respect to the normalized utility levels.
+If, on the one hand, the weight set is a singleton, the rule reduces to utilitarianism with the 0--1 normalization.
+On the other hand, if the weight set coincides with the entire set of weight vectors over individuals, the functional form corresponds to the maximin rule (cf.\ \citet{rawls1971}) with the 0--1 normalization.
+The former rules constitute what is known as ``relative utilitarianism'' and have been widely studied in the literature; see, for example, \citet{dhillon1998extended}, \citet{dhillon1999relative}, and, in the present framework, \citet{sprumont2019relative}.
+Since our aggregation rules incorporate a notion of fairness into relative utilitarianism, we refer to them as \textbf{relative fair aggregation rules}.
+By allowing the weight set to lie between the two extremes, our aggregation rules accommodate various attitudes toward efficiency and equity.

-The relative fair aggregation rules are characterized by three key axioms together with several basic axioms, including the Pareto principle and a continuity axiom.
-The first key axiom, which was first introduced by \citet{sprumont2019relative}, postulates the invariance of evaluation when a feasible set expands.
-This requires that if the expansion is ``inessential" in the sense that adding a new outcome does not change the best and worst outcomes for all individuals, the social ranking over acts composed of the original outcomes should be invariant.
-This axiom plays an important role in leading us to the 0--1 normalization.

-The second key axiom states that mixing outcomes via a fair coin toss is socially valued: For any pair of deterministic outcomes, the act that assigns each a probability of 1/2 is weakly preferred to at least one of the outcomes.
-(Note that we can construct these acts by taking an event $E$ that all individuals believe will occur with a probability of 1/2 and considering an act that assigns one outcome to $E$ and the other to $E^c$.)
-Since such an act is more equitable than the original outcomes from the ex-ante perspective, this axiom embodies the egalitarian spirit of aggregation rules.
-We call this axiom \textit{weak preference for mixing}.